Within-Dataset Disclosure Risk for Differential Privacy: Deriving Epsilon based on RDR

 \section{Deriving Epsilon based on RDR}

-In this section, we describe the intuition of using RDR to express controllers' privacy preferences over the within-dataset individuals (Section~\ref{sec:3.1equal}), then introduce an algorithm to choose $\epsilon$ by using RDR as a more intuitive proxy (Section~\ref{sec:3.2algo}).
-Lastly, we discuss the algorithm's complexity and extensions (Section \ref{sec:3.4discussion}).
+In this section, we describe the key idea of using RDR to express controllers' privacy preferences over the within-dataset individuals (Section~\ref{sec:3.1equal}), then introduce an algorithm to choose $\epsilon$ by using RDR as a more intuitive proxy (Section~\ref{sec:3.2algo}).